mfrasier/api-poc/README.md

 An SQS interface endpoint is defined to allow private communication to SQS.

-### Lamda functions
+### Lambda functions

 #### Orchestrator
 The orchestrator application coordinates the workers in an attempt to manage the throttling behavior.

-It is triggered at an interval by a cloudwatch event, hydrates quota state from database,
+It is triggered at an interval by a cloudwatch event and first hydrates quota state from its quota database (redis).

 If an API is throttled (circuit breaker open) it invokes a worker with a health check message to test API operation and update circuit breaker status to closed if quota